matplotlib/matplotlib/doc/users/text_props.rst

 ==========================  ======================================================================================================================

-You can layout text with the alignment arguments ``horizontalalignment``, ``verticalalignment``, and ``multialignment``.  ``horizontalalignment`` controls whether the x positional argument for the text indicates the left, center or right
+You can lay out text with the alignment arguments ``horizontalalignment``, ``verticalalignment``, and ``multialignment``.  ``horizontalalignment`` controls whether the x positional argument for the text indicates the left, center or right